Raymond’s·Ballot

 Becerra argues that with Trump back in the White House, California needs a governor who has already managed a federal agency and litigated against the Trump administration.

 A 12-term member of Congress and former chair of the House Democratic Caucus, Becerra became California's first Latino attorney general before serving four years as Biden's health secretary.
-He is the only candidate with cabinet-level executive experience and is leaning hard into healthcare and immigration messaging — and the only one to publicly benefit from Eric Swalwell's April 12 exit.
+He is the only candidate with cabinet-level executive experience and is leaning hard into healthcare and immigration messaging.
+After Eric Swalwell's April exit he consolidated mainstream and Latino support, surging from single digits to a tie for first by late May.

 Strengths